-In a televised address to the nation Wednesday, Papandreou said that a government of national unity would do whatever was necessary to bring Greece out of its economic crisis.
+In a televised address to the nation, Papandreou said that a government of national unity would do whatever was necessary to bring Greece out of its economic crisis.

 Greece wants the international community to see that it knows how to be united in the face of difficulty, he added.
-"A new season is opening," he said, wishing the new government success.
+“A new season is opening,” he said, adding that he wished the new government success.

 The outgoing prime minister triggered the political crisis by announcing plans last week to call a referendum on the bailout deal.
 Agreement on the package had sparked anger from many Greek people, already feeling the pain of earlier austerity measures.